ibourn/bash_script_utilities/README.md

 ## Links to useful scripts from other dev :

-- [shortcut](https://github.com/zakkor/shortcut/blob/master/README.md) : "Quickly make and use shortcuts in your shell for easy navigation"
+- [shortcut](https://github.com/zakkor/shortcut/blob/master/README.md) _from [zakkor](https://github.com/zakkor)_ : "Quickly make and use shortcuts in your shell for easy navigation"